raulsiles/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 which are found in {{RFC9180}}, with two changes.
 First, we only provide vectors for the non-authenticated modes of operation.
-Secondly, as Kyber encapsulation does not involve an ephemeral keypair, we omit the idmE, skEm, pkEm entries and provide an ier entry instead.
+Secondly, as Kyber encapsulation does not involve an ephemeral keypair, we omit the ikmE, skEm, pkEm entries and provide an ier entry instead.
 The value of ier is the randomness used to encapsulate.
 To wit: the ephemeral X25519 keypair used in DHKEM.Encap() is DHKEM.DeriveKeyPair(ier[0:32]) and ier[32:64]